-Since my son can read about 200 Chinese characters, he is ready to match all 3 parts in our Chinese language version!
+Since my son can read about 200 Chinese characters, he was more than ready to match all 3 parts in our Chinese language version!

 Typically, you would present 3-4 animals at a time and and work your way up.
 More than that could be too confusing or overwhelming.

 And it’s always amazing to see the magic of the control card and colored border for helping him realize mistakes and self-correct.